RevenueHunt/docs/docs/how-to-guides/recommend-products.md

 Our solution takes into account your customer's choices to offer highly personalized product recommendations.

-This guide explains the underlying algorithm and how to effectively link products to quiz choices.
+This guide explains how to recommend products with the Shop Quiz app, explains the underlying algorithm and proposes solutions for complex quizzes.

+## Recommending Products

+Shop Quiz can show on the results page product variants, main products and [Recharge subscription products](https://docs.revenuehunt.com/how-to-guides/recommend-subscription-products/).

+Shop Quiz cannot recommend collections of products, though it's possible to [only recommend products from a specific collection](https://docs.revenuehunt.com/how-to-guides/recommend-skincare-routine-slots/).

 ## Voting System